bprovanbessell/SATfeatPy/documentation/paper_implementation_differences.md

 # Notes on implementation:
 different options
 - base is features 1-33 (+ a few other options)
-- SP is survey propagation -> lots of percentiles, could be 41-44?
+- SP is survey propagation ->
 - dia is diameter?
 - cl (quartiles, min, max etc) (executing zchaff07)
 - lp ??? lpslack
 - unit: features 34-38 number of unit propagations (eg, variables reduced at certain depth)
-- ls: executes ubcsat2006 (currently crashes)
+- ls: (local search) executes ubcsat2006 (currently crashes) features 41-48
 - lobjois: features 39-40 search space size estimate (stochastic in nature, will have to use a certain level of freedom when checking results.)
 What happens if this times out?